However, there is one thing you must understand — being compliant does not mean you’re secure.

 General Data Protection Regulation (GDPR)

 General Data Protection and Regulation (GDPR) is a comprehensive European Union regulation that governs online privacy and how data is managed across EU Member States.
 A primary goal of GDPR is to give individuals more control over their personal data.
-From a business perspective, it aims to standardize the way personal data is managed between EU Member States.
+From a business perspective, it aims to standardize the way personal data is managed between the 27 EU Member States.

 GDPR lays out seven protection and accountability principles: